 I’m a qualified therapist with my own therapeutic practice, and consult, mentor and deliver training for a range of projects and organisations, working with individuals and groups to explore, understand and enhance wellbeing and mental health.

-I bring my intersectional identity politics and values to everything I do, and therapy is no exception: I pride myself on creating a safe, supportive therapeutic environment where every individual client is recognised and celebrated for who they are – whatever they’ve been through.
+Prioritising self-acceptance, self-compassion, authenticity and intersectionality, I pride myself on creating a safe, supportive therapeutic environment where everyone is recognised and celebrated for who they are.